code-not-found/code-not-found.github.io/_posts/spring-jms/2019-01-14-spring-jms-integration-gateway-example.md

 Create a `SpringJmsApplicationTest` unit test case.
 Then, use the `ApplicationContext` to get a reference to the _OutboundOrderRequestChannel_.

-Send in a Spring Integration message and then wait on the _OutboundOrderResponseChannel_ if a response arrives.
+Send in a Spring Integration message and then wait on the _OutboundOrderResponseChannel_ for the response to arrive.

 {% highlight java %}
 package com.codenotfound.jms;